Security threats facing the metaverse

-Of course, with technology comes security concerns.
-Based on data from Microsoft, 91.5% of security experts say that they are concerned about the potential security risks of the metaverse.
+With technology comes security concerns.
+Based on research findings by Homefield IT (formerly Manhattan Tech support LLC), 91.5% of security experts say that they are concerned about the potential security risks of the metaverse.
 Another 98.1% of security experts are concerned with the security & privacy risks that come with combining the metaverse and technologies such as deep fakes and AI-generated images & voices.

 The good news is that Microsoft has been anticipating the widespread adoption of virtual, augmented, and mixed reality environments and has solutions in place to help protect individual users and companies from potential security threats.

 “In the past Facebook has shown they can be compromised with minimal effort, so ideally they’d need to show some kind of data separation or encryption on all this”” – Christian Norris (Lead IT System Administrator) based in Austin, Texas. ”